Caroline Weldon

-Caroline Weldon (born Susanna Karolina Faesch; 4 December 1844 – 15 March 1921) was a Swiss-American artist and activist with the National Indian Defense Association.
+Susanna Karolina Faesch (December 4, 1844 – March 15, 1921) colloquially known by her pen name Caroline Weldon was a Swiss American artist and activist with the National Indian Defense Association.
 Weldon became a confidante and the personal secretary to the Lakota Sioux Indian leader Sitting Bull during the time when Plains Indians had adopted the Ghost Dance movement.

 Early life and education

-Caroline Weldon was born Susanna Karolina Faesch on 4 December 1844, in Kleinbasel, Canton Basel, Switzerland.
-Her father was Johann Lukas Faesch, a career Swiss military officer serving in a Swiss regiment in France.
-Her mother was Anna Maria Barbara, née Marti.
-She was a member of the Faesch family, who were part of the patrician class of Basel.
+Weldon was born Susanna Karolina Faesch on December 4, 1844 in Basel, Switzerland, to Johann Lukas Faesch (1799–1867), a military officer serving in a Swiss regiment in France, and Anna Maria Barbara Faesch (née Marti; 1807–1887), into the Faesch family, which was part of the Daig.
+She had an older sister and a younger brother.